Where to Ski in Scotland

 When Glencoe first opened in 1956, it was known as White Corries and was the first commercial ski area in Scotland.
 Its popularity has much to do with the stunning views of Buchaille Etive Mor, but its reputation is well deserved.
 Guests will often return again and again, and camp or stay at one of the on-site micro lodges.

-Place to stay nearby: Appin Manor
+Place to stay nearby: Argyll Barn

 The Lecht

 If you’re a large family, complete with little first-timers, we can’t imagine a better spot to go skiing in Scotland than the Lecht – ideal for kids looking to get their first lessons.
 It’s a resort which is slightly on the smaller and quieter side, but still one of the very best.
-This means that the runs are a bit shorter than in other places, but the upside of this is much shorter queues.
+This means that the runs are a bit shorter than in other places, but the upside is that there are much shorter queues.
 All in all, you’ll probably end up with more time on the slopes!
 Kids aged two to eight are welcome to hone their skills and have fun in the Penguin parks, where a magic carpet lift and Rotondo Carousel will let them gain their snow legs in a safe environment.
 Adult beginners will also do well on the smaller pistes of the resort.

 This natural playground is part of the Eastern Cairngorms National Park, where you’ll find some beautiful scenery on your runs down the mountain.
-The atmosphere here is known to be friendly and welcoming, and the ski school offers a huge variety of courses.
+The atmosphere here is known to be friendly and welcoming, and the ski school offers a vast variety of courses.
 Hire your equipment (preferably ahead of time) or bring your own when you come to play at this Highland activity centre.

 Place to stay nearby: Royal Deeside Lodge.